sagemath/trac_to_gh/Issue 9847.md

 # Issue 9847: 'sage -advanced' does not mention the '-R' flag, which starts the R interpreter

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9848

 Original creator: mpatel